modidiviyansh/customer-call-tracker/MOCK_DATA_DEBUG_FIX.md

 - Accurate success/failure counts matching actual imports
 - Detailed error messages for failed contacts
 - Recommendations for next steps

+### Composite Key Validation Test Case
+Created test file `test-composite-validation.csv` to demonstrate the new validation logic:

+**Test Scenarios:**
+1. **John Doe** with mobile 9876543210 → Valid (first entry)
+2. **Jane Smith** with mobile 9876543210 → Should now be ALLOWED (different name, same mobile)
+3. **Bob Johnson** with mobile 9876543210 → Should now be ALLOWED (different name, same mobile)
+4. **John Different** with mobile 7654321098 → Valid (different name and mobile)
+5. **John D** with mobile 8765432109 → Valid (composite key: "john--54321" - different from "john-98765")

+**Expected Behavior:**
+- ✅ All 5 contacts should be valid and importable
+- ✅ No duplicate mobile number errors for Jane Smith, Bob Johnson
+- ✅ Only true duplicates (same name + same mobile) would be rejected

 ## Validation Checklist
 - [ ] Individual contact tracking works correctly